AdelYoussef/HGD-Hand-Gestures-Detection/README.md

 ### Test
 Model testing could be done by running a detection script wether for a single image or for a video feed.
-Also could be found in "needed scripts" folder
+Also could be found in "needed scripts" folder.
+Just copy the detection scripts in the research dirctory found in the downloaded TensorFlow object detection API folder.